What are Diamond Sponges made of and can I recycle them?Updated 16 days ago

 The abrasive coating is bonded to the foam core and can't be separated at standard facilities.
 Mixed-material items contaminate kerbside recycling and get sent straight to landfill.

-What should I do with worn Koh Diamond Sponges?
+What should I do with worn Diamond Sponges?

 ✓ Reuse for dirtier jobs